Inside Some of Donald Trump’s Most Expensive Lawsuits

 When a business analyst predicted Trump’s Taj Mahal casino in Atlantic City would fail, Trump pushed to have the man, Marvin B. Roffman, dismissed.
-Roffman sued Trump for $2 million for defamation and eventually settled for $750,000.
+After he was fired, Roffman sued Trump for $2 million for defamation.
+He eventually reached an out-of-court settlement with Trump.
+His former employer also agreed to pay him $750,000.
 The lesson here?
 Trump doesn’t like disloyalty.
 He’ll go after you if you don’t toe the line.

 Next: Trump lashes out at a law firm for using his name on its website.

 - What happened: Trump allegedly failed to pay for legal services.